Add To Favorites

 In many countries, coins come in several different denominations.
 Each coin has a specific size and design that makes it distinct.
-Examine a U.S. penny, nickel, dime, quarter, and half-dollar closely (or similar coins in any currency).
-With Crayola® Colored Pencils, write and draw the pictures and words you see on each coin.
-Find out about the presidents or other images on the coins' faces.
+Invite students to examine a U.S. penny, nickel, dime, quarter, and half-dollar closely (or similar coins in any currency).
+With Crayola® Colored Pencils, students write and draw the pictures and words seen on each coin.
+Encourage students to find out about the presidents or other images on the coins' faces using available classroom resources.

-Trace your coins with Crayola Metallic FX Crayons, and write the correct denomination on the front and back of each coin (10 cents for a dime, 25 cents for a quarter).
-Make several coins of each denomination.
+Students trace coins with Crayola Metallic FX Crayons, and write the correct denomination on the front and back of each coin (10 cents for a dime, 25 cents for a quarter).
+Encourage students to make several coins of each denomination.
 Use Crayola Scissors to cut out each coin.

-Decorate an envelope with Crayola Washable Markers to hold your coins.
-Use numerals, symbols, and pictures for money.
+Students decorate an envelope with Crayola Washable Markers to hold their coins.
+Use numerals, symbols, and pictures related to money.

 Set up a pretend business, such as a store, restaurant, bank, or outdoor market in your classroom.
-Use your coins to pay for your purchases and make change.
+Students use coins to pay for purchases and make change.